The Index Map in Algebraic K-Theory: Preliminaries

 in which all the diagonal arrows are equivalences.
-In particular, the front face is cartesian, and its lower left corner is contractible. \end{enumerate} \end{proposition} \begin{proof} For the first statement, the definition of the map $q^\ell$ ensures that, under the equivalences of Lemma \ref{lemma:righttoleft}, it is naturally isomorphic to the map
+In particular, the front face is a homotopy pullback, and its lower left corner is contractible. \end{enumerate} \end{proposition} \begin{proof} For the first statement, the definition of the map $q^\ell$ ensures that, under the equivalences of Lemma \ref{lemma:righttoleft}, it is naturally isomorphic to the map

 where $q^r$ is the map associated to $\C^{\op}\to^{f^{\op}}\D^{\op}$ in Proposition \ref{prop:rreladd}.
 Applying the $S$-construction, we obtain a map

 By Corollary \ref{cor:babyrtol}, this map is naturally equivalent to